-7. Disney Character Meet-and-Greets – Using your in-room phone, dial front desk to get connect to a hotline that gives you exact times and locations for each character.
-The character line up rotates daily so be sure to call first thing in the morning and find out who’s making an appearance that day.
+Disney Character Meet-and-Greets – Download the Aulani App to access daily character line up starting at 8a.
+The character line up rotates daily so be sure to check app first thing in the morning and find out who’s making an appearance that day.

-12. DAILY ‘IWA – Read the Daily ‘Iwa to find out what classes are being offered for the day.
+Aulani App – Download the FREE Aulani app to find out what classes are being offered daily.

 THINGS NOT TO MISS